Posted on 31 Dec 2016

 Don’t tell yourself that mastering will fix the problems you have in your mix.
 It simply won’t.

 If the low-end is too loud, then fix it!
 If you’ve got a harsh high-end, fix it!
-Don’t procrastinate and convince yourself that mastering will fix it.
+Don’t tell yourself that mastering can fix the issues you have got in your combine.

 I see a lot of new producers posing questions like, “How good is compressor X?”
 Or, “Sick of Fruity Reverb, what do you recommend?”